 When looking at an item’s consumption, you want to verify that your data is accurate.

-If you are taking inventory on a consistent basis, and adding all of your deliveries into WISK, then a variance should be due to over pouring, spillage or possibly theft.
+If you are taking inventory on a consistent basis and adding all of your invoices into WISK, then a variance could be due to over-pouring, spillage, or possibly theft.

-Remember, Consumption = Starting Inventory + Deliveries - Ending Inventory.
+Remember, Consumption = Starting Inventory + Invoices - Ending Inventory.

 If you notice any large discrepancies, ask yourself these three questions:

 - Was this my beginning inventory count?

 - Did I receive this amount in this period?

 If any of these values appear off, it could be due to the following reasons: